WarStalkeR/FFU-BR/README.md

 3\.
 Reference-based creation of new entries with applied values.
 No need to copy whole code block.
 4\.
 Removal of specific data entries based on their IDs ('strName' parameter) via `mod_info.json`.
 5\.
 Precision array modification via `--ADD--`, `--INS--`, `--DEL--` and `--MOD--` (data only) commands.
 6\.
+Dynamic changes mapping and dynamic data modification (for existing templates and saved games).
+7\.
 Completely new parameters and properties that expand existing different gameplay mechanics.
-7\.
+8\.
 Option to unlock max random range value that allows unrestricted random/loot lists.
-8\.
+9\.
 Other various options and settings to alter gameplay and/or make it easier/harder.

-**Note:** coding API examples can be viewed below, in relevant paragraph.
+**Note:** in-depth explanation and API examples can be viewed below, in relevant paragraph.

 # Configuration Options
 Settings file can be found at `\Ostranauts\BepInEx\config\FFU_Beyond_Reach.cfg` (it is